-Torticollis sounds like a very clinical term, but many new parents become quickly aware of what it means if they notice their baby’s head is tilted to one side (usually seen in conjunction with the head turning towards the opposite side).
-Well, the term specifically refers to tightening of the sternocleidomastoid muscle (SCM- much quicker to pronounce and write out), which results in this positioning.
+Torticollis can sound like a scary medical term, but many new parents become familiar with it quickly if they notice their baby’s head is always tilted to one side and the head turned to the opposite side (if there is a tilt towards the right, the head is turning towards the left).
+This term specifically refers to the tightening of the sternocleidomastoid muscle (SCM), which results in this turned head positioning.

-Why does this happen?
-There are several causes including in-utero positioning, a difficult or traumatic birth, or ocular (vision) irregularities.
+How does this condition happen?
+Well, there are several causes including in-utero positioning, a difficult or traumatic birth, or ocular (vision) irregularities.
 There is also thought to be a correlation between torticollis and tongue/lip ties.

 No!
-It is so important to recognize the signs and take action as early as possible and here’s why:
+It is SUPER important to recognize the signs and take action as early as possible and here’s why:

-3. Imagine looking at the world sideways since you were born?
+- Imagine looking at the world sideways since you were born?
 Your perception of reality would be totally off.
-And that’s what happens if your baby’s head is always tilted as she’s visually taking in her environment.
-Vision irregularities may be an effect of torticollis, but it can actually also be the cause.
-It’s very important to get a vision test to rule out any ocular abnormalities if typical treatment strategies aren’t showing results.
+And that’s what happens if your baby’s head is always tilted as she’s visually takes in her environment.
+Vision irregularities may be an effect of torticollis, but it can also be the cause.
+It’s very important to get a vision test to rule out any ocular abnormalities if typical torticollis treatment strategies aren’t showing results.

-A. Seek professional guidance from a local PT or OT as soon as possible.
+- Seek professional guidance from a local PT or OT as soon as possible.
 Do not wait!
 If you think you see a tilt, trust your gut even if others don’t see it.
-You know your baby best.
+Remember, you know your baby best.

 - When holding baby or placing them down down for a nap or bedtime, place them on different sides to encourage the stretching of neck muscles.